URAKOLOUY5/SourceMaps/ASSET_INSTALLATION.md

 In order to install content you need to pack it in vpk and place it in the folder `content` in the folder `mapbase_episodic` or `mapbase_hl2`.

-*If you are interested in creating multichunked VPK, please visit the [Valve's wikipedia page](https://developer.valvesoftware.com/wiki/VPK)*
+*If you are interested in creating VPK, please visit the [Valve's wikipedia page](https://developer.valvesoftware.com/wiki/VPK)*